GaranczDorottya/test-automation-masterwork-eng/README.md

 4. Type `.\gradlew clean test` into the terminal
 5. Press `Enter`

-If you would like to rerun the test package change the following part of the code:

-* Find and open the `BaseTest` class and change the `String` parameters after the `Valid User data -->` comment to any other valid data.\
-(This is needed so the test can register a new user which can be used thru out the test package again.)

 If you would like to run the test package with a different web driver, follow the steps below

 1. Open the `automated-tests` Gradle project with IntelliJ IDEA